schneems/schneems/_posts/2017-06-14-meditations-on-writing-a-queue.md

 while (queue_length(self, &sq->q) >= sq->max) {
 ```

-There is a max value and while you're trying to push a value to the queue in a blocking fashion then an exception will be raised if you're past that limit.
+There is a max value and while you're trying to push a value to the queue in an async fashion then an exception will be raised if you're past that limit.

-Otherwise if you're pushing via non-block then it looks like the element will be added to the end of a waiting queue?
+Otherwise if you're pushing and allowing the call to block then it looks like the element will be added to the end of a waiting queue?
 I'm not totally sure what's going on here:

 ```c